dgr993/README-Generator---Assignment-9/README.md

 ###4.
 [Contributing](#Contributing)
 ###5.
 [Questions]($Questions)

-# INSTALLATION: sdfsd
+# INSTALLATION:
+sdfsd

-# USAGE: sdfs
+# USAGE:
+sdfsd

 # LICENSE:
-This application is covered under the following license(s) - MIT
+This application is covered under the following license(s) - BSD 3

-# CONTRIBUTING: sdf
+# CONTRIBUTING:
+sdf

 # QUESTIONS:
-For any questions regarding the code used please refer to my GitHub page here: [Link to GitHub](https://github.com/dgr993)
+For any questions regarding the code used please refer to my GitHub page here: [Link to GitHub](https://github.com/sdf)

-For further questions you can reach me personally by email at: dsf
+For further questions you can reach me personally by email at: sdf